MIDS-scaling-up/v2/week02/labs/README.md

 aws ec2 authorize-security-group-ingress --group-id  sg-0d9ac24e91a90bb9e --protocol tcp --port 8800 --cidr 0.0.0.0/0  <used later>
 ```

-Now, let us edit index.html in our current directory and then point our browser to http://ip-of-my-vm:8003  (you could get it from ifconfig)
+Now, let us edit index.html in our current directory and then point our browser to http://ip-of-my-vm:8003  (you could get it from AWS console in the public IP section of the instances console)
 You should be able to see that our http server is running!

 #### Using Dockerfiles